mecid/mecid.github.io/_posts/2024-01-09-storekit-testing-in-swift.md

 ```

 As you can see in the example above, we use an instance of the SKTestSession type to simulate ask-to-buy and verify the behavior of our app while the purchase is approved or declined.

+This week, we learned how to use the StoreKitTest framework to verify how our app handles in-app purchases and user flows like refunds, ask-to-buy, and subscription expiration.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!